tanvincible/dodo/docs/overview.md

 - **Key Commands:**
   - **`dodo init`**: Scans the project directory (using tools like Trustfall) to detect language-specific configuration files (e.g., `Cargo.toml`, `pyproject.toml`, etc.) and automatically generates a default `dodo.toml` file.
-  - **`dodo gen`**: Reads `dodo.toml`, fetches the appropriate base workflow template from the registry (raphus.io), substitutes placeholders based on project-specific settings, and creates the final workflow file at `.github/workflows/ci.yml`.
+  - **`dodo build`**: Reads `dodo.toml`, fetches the appropriate base workflow template from the registry (raphus.io), substitutes placeholders based on project-specific settings, and creates the final workflow file at `.github/workflows/ci.yml`.
+It also generates or updates `dodo.lock` to lock versions and ensure reproducibility.
-  - **`dodo add`**: Allows the integration of external workflow snippets (e.g., pre-commit hooks) either by fetching them from a dedicated source or via user-supplied URLs.
+  - **`dodo add`**: Allows the integration of external workflow snippets (e.g., pre-commit hooks) to `dodo.toml` either by fetching them from a dedicated source or via user-supplied URLs.
-  - **`dodo update`**: Checks the current workflow file against the latest versions of actions (via GitHub API) and updates the workflow if newer versions are available.
+  - **`dodo update`**: Checks the current workflow file against the latest versions of actions (via GitHub API) and updates `dodo.lock` if newer versions are available and explicitly requested.
   - **`dodo sync`**: Detects changes in project configuration (e.g., `clippy.toml` removed, `rustfmt.toml` added), updates `dodo.toml`, and regenerates workflows accordingly.
+It does **not** modify `dodo.lock` unless followed by `dodo build`.

+- **Configuration Files:**
+  - **`dodo.toml`**: Defines the desired workflow configuration, external snippets, and project-specific preferences.
+  - **`dodo.lock`**: Stores resolved versions of actions, workflow templates, and dependencies to ensure consistency across CI/CD runs.
+Only modified by `dodo build` and `dodo update`.

 ## 2. **raphus.io Registry**
 - **Purpose:**